VritikaMalhotra/Image-Compressor/README.md

 - PyQt5
 - Pillow

-After installig it run app.py file.
+After installig it run app.py file. design.qss of the stylesheet of the application.

 **Functionality:**
 - This is an Image Compression GUI application made using python.